bozsahin/ceng444/project-material/project2/README.md

 <p>Test your sample V code with a native machine if you have one, or use on of the great simulators such
 as QtSpim for MIPS or Spike for RISC-V.

-<p>These emulators are in fact better, because it allows you to debug your code generator by showing
+<p>These emulators are in fact better, because they allow you to debug your code generator by showing
-the ``machine state'' all the time, and during updates.
+the ``machine state'' all the time, and during register updates.

 <p>For this phase, you may assume that all input is well-formed syntactically and semantically, that is, it is executable
 with a meaningful response.